md-hzs-22/4-stage-Pipelined-basic-CPU/README.md

 ## How to run

 In order to run the CPU, you need to download each and every file in the single folder.
 After that, create a new project on Vivado software and add each and every file to the project.
 Select Zedboard for the project.
-* If you want to see the working and final result of the test instruction set, set testbench file as top priority and simulate the file
+* If you want to see the working and final result of the test instruction set (instructions are in the file named imem_test().txt), set testbench file as top priority and simulate the file
-* If you want to implement the given CPU on boards like zedboard, then make pipeline_4stage.v as top file and run implementaion.
+* If you want to implement the given CPU on boards like zedboard, then make pipelined_4stage.v as top file and run implementaion.

+`Note : ` ALU is written to handle simple instructions, that are, ADD, SUB, AND, XOR, COM, MUL, ADDI.
+So if you want to add a new insruction for testing in imem_test().txt, take care of this situation.

+`Note : ` Do not change any name of the file 'and' do not add instruction other than mentioned.

 ## Usage